-1 Introduction to Development Project Management Week 3 and Tools Research methods: Quantitative methods, Participatory (PRA) and mixed methods.
-Posted on the Blackboard Class exercise Week 4 Students work in group (Review project Material and instructions WCCK 4 documents) will be emailed Week 5 Project management part 1: Logical Framework (Problem and Situational Analysis, Visioning etc.) Posted on the Blackboard Groups Present Reviewed Project Documents Week 6 Project management part 2: Planning (micro) and proposal writing, feasibility study (social, environmental and economic analysis) Posted on the Blackboard Class exercise Week 7 Students work on Project development (scenario will be available in advance) Posted on the Blackboard Week 8 Posted on the Blackboard Project management part 3: Assessments and Stakeholder analysis Deciding and designing Indicators Class exercise Week 9 Project management part 4: Risk management, Uncertainty in the project management, Monitoring, Evaluation Posted on the Blackboard Class exercise Week 10 Introduction to Result Based Management Posted on the Blackboard Class exercise Week 11 Networking (Influencing and Negotiating, Teamworking, Building Partnerships) Posted on the Blackboard Week 12 Critical path analysis, Program Exit.
-Additional topics and Review of the course Posted on the Blackboard Week 13 Students' presentation · · · · · · · · · · · · · · · · · · · the content of the syllabus and schedule when appropriate and needed.
+Dates (to be Topics Readings

+revised for Topics Reddings

+2017)

+Week 1 Introduction Posted on the Blackboard

+Week 2 Rethinking Development Posted on the Blackboard

+Introduction to Development Project Management and Tools

+Week 3 Research methods: Quantitative methods, Participatory (PRA) and mixed methods.
+Posted on the Blackboard

+Class exercise

+Week 4 Students work in group (Review project documents) Material and instructions will be emailed

+Week 5 Project management part 1: Logical Framework (Problem and Situational Analysis, Visioning etc.) Posted on the Blackboard

+Groups Present Reviewed Project Documents

+Week 6 Project management part 2: Planning (micro) and proposal writing, feasibility study (social, environmental and economic analysis) Posted on the Blackboard

+Class exercise

+Week 7 Students work on Project development (scenario will be available in advance) Posted on the Blackboard

+Week 8 Posted on the Blackboard

+Project management part 3:

+Assessments and Stakeholder analysis

+Deciding and designing Indicators

+Class exercise

+Week 9 Project management part 4: Risk management, Posted on the Blackboard

+Uncertainty in the project management,

+Monitoring, Evaluation

+Class exercise

+Week 10 Introduction to Result Based Management Posted on the Blackboard

+Class exercise

+Week 11 Networking (Influencing and Negotiating, Teamworking, Building Partnerships) Posted on the Blackboard

+Week 12 Critical path analysis, Program Exit.
+Additional topics and Review of the course Posted on the Blackboard

+Week 13 Students' presentation

-Note: Instructor has right to change
+Note: Instructor has right to change the content of the syllabus and schedule when appropriate and needed.